+- oE oral examination

+- EoT examination of other type

+- ngA not graded accomplishment

-EoT examination of other type ngA 5) not graded accomplishment as examination prerequisite
+- ngA 1) not graded accomplishment as examination prerequisite

-Profile C: Environmental System Dynamics & Management (PC), compulsory elective subject
+1.2.3 Profile C: Hydrological Dynamics & Hazards (PC), compulsory elective subject

 This profile focuses on the processes of the water cycle in terrestrial systems and related matter and energy cycles.
 It also includes all aspects of integrated management of river basins, such as management strategies for the protection of surface and ground waters, the prediction of water-related extreme events, and the development of prevention and mitigation measures.